[To IT salesmen] Think of engineers as national idols!

 Of course you'd be angry

-I'll take you up on that!
+I'll take you on!

 Just kidding.
 Sorry.